 Keep up with the best socially progressive hidden gems of international cinema with The Seventh Row Newsletter.
 The newsletter features exclusive content and recommendations you won’t find on the website.

 The Henry IV plays are Shakespeare’s only plays to focus on friendships, and what causes people to betray their friends is a driving force of all the Henriad plays.
 In any friendship, someone always holds the balance of power, and it’s usually when he feels threatened that he uses this privilege destructively.
-In Rupert Goold’s adaptation of Richard II, we watched Richard rob Bolingbroke of his inheritance out of desperation, only to be deposed by Bolingbroke as a last resort to maintain his honour.
-In Eyre’s adaptation of Henry IV Part 1, we watched Henry IV (Jeremy Irons) carelessly disregard the wishes of the very friends who helped him to the throne, out of fear that their desires could get him deposed: they then betray him just as he feared.
+Rupert Goold’s adaptation of Richard II followed Richard rob Bolingbroke of his inheritance out of desperation, only to be deposed by Bolingbroke as a last resort to maintain his honour.
+Eyre’s adaptation of Henry IV Part 1 followed Henry IV (Jeremy Irons) carelessly disregarding the wishes of the very friends who helped him to the throne, out of fear that their desires could get him deposed: they then betray him just as he feared.

 “Henry IV Part 1” established the affection between the friends: the sweet companionship between Hal and Poins and the tenderness between Hal and Falstaff.
 But it never glossed over the fact that they’re all also using each other.
 Hal wants a sidekick as much as he wants a friend, and Poins hopes to gain something — in “Henry IV Part 2” we discover it’s a royal marriage for his sister — from winning the Prince’s affection.
 Likewise, though Falstaff and Hal enjoy trading witticisms, Hal just as much wants a sanctuary away from his father, and Falstaff wants advancement.